mangojesus/artifacts-shmartifacts/README.md

-things to try - the obvious:
+things to try - the obvious
 ============================

 Uninstall and Reinstall GPU Drivers: